Cannabis Addiction Explained

 Medical Uses of Cannabis

-In ancient China, cannabis was recommended as a treatment for gout, rheumatism and absentmindedness; the ancient Egyptians used cannabis suppositories to tackle haemorrhoids; physicians in the mediaeval Islamic world recognised cannabis’ diuretic, antiepileptic, antipyretic, antiemetic and analgesic properties.
+In ancient China, cannabis was recommended as a treatment for gout, rheumatism and absentmindedness. while sources say that ancient Egyptians used cannabis suppositories to tackle haemorrhoids.
+Physicians in the mediaeval Islamic world recognised cannabis’ diuretic, antiepileptic, antipyretic, antiemetic and analgesic properties.

 In modern times, especially the Western world, the medical use of cannabis has been restricted due to its criminalisation; although cannabis was introduced into Western medicine as early as the 1830s, it fell out of favour by the beginning of the 20th century.
 However, as a growing number of people – especially cancer and AIDS patients – began to testify to the therapeutic effects of cannabis, more and more jurisdictions began to soften their stance on medical cannabis, and now dozens of countries around the world have either fully legalised the medical use of cannabis or allow it in restricted or experimental circumstances.